Prudence MacLeod: Family trust dispute

-In September 2024, the Murdoch family is involved in a court case in Reno, Nevada, in which Prudence, James, and Elisabeth are challenging their father's bid to amend the family trust to ensure that his eldest son, Lachlan, retains control of News Corp and Fox Corp, rather than benefiting all of his six children, as is specified in the "irrevocable" terms of the trust.
+In September 2024, the Murdoch family is involved in a court case in Reno, Nevada, in which Prudence, James, and Elisabeth are challenging their father's bid to amend the family trust to ensure that his eldest son, Lachlan, retains control of News Corp and Fox Corp, rather than benefiting his four eldest children, as is specified in the "irrevocable" terms of the trust set up during the divorce from Anna Murdoch (second wife).
 According to The New York Times, Murdoch Snr wants his companies to remain politically conservative, and sees his other children as too politically liberal.

 The irrevocable family trust was set up after Rupert and Anna Murdoch's divorce in 1999, to hold the family's 28.5% stake in News Corp.
 It relates only to the children born before then, giving them equal say in the fate of the business after Rupert's death.
 Chloe and Grace Murdoch, Rupert's children with third wife Wendi Deng, will have no say in the business, although will share the stock proceeds.
 The case follows Rupert's attempt to change the trust in 2023, and the Nevada probate commissioner's finding that he was allowed to amend the trust "if he is able to show he is acting in good faith and for the sole benefit of his heirs".
 Rupert Murdoch is arguing interference by the other siblings would cause a financial loss to Fox, and therefore "in their own best interests if they have their votes taken away from them".
 He argues that preserving the outlet's conservative editorial stance against interference by the more politically moderate siblings would better protect its commercial value.

 The case has led to the three children becoming estranged from their father, with none of them attending his wedding to his fifth wife, Elena Zhukova, in June 2024.